-It can be tempting to keep using old heating equipment, and durable construction means they’re often built to last.
+It can be tempting to keep using an old furnace, and durable construction means they’re often built to last.
 However, there are a number of potential risks of using old equipment, especially if it has not been maintained correctly.
 Here are a few risks and some of the ways a furnace replacement can keep you and your family safe.

 Furnaces and other heating items are designed to safely combust material to generate heat, and most have several failsafes to avoid fires.
 Over time, however, these failsafes can corrode or otherwise break down.
 Estimates on how long heating equipment can last are only that: estimates.
 Furthermore, older items lack many of the safety features of more recent equipment and lack the redundancy needed to ensure safe operation.